Create a Website Account - Manage notification subscriptions, save form progress and more.

 The official start of Moscow's outdoor irrigation season is announced annually.
 To learn the date, call 208-882-3122.

 Please refrain from irrigating until drier soils and low precipitation necessitate the application of additional water.
-When you do apply water to the landscaping at your residence or business, please observe the following City ordinances to help conserve water.
+When you do apply water to the landscaping at your residence or business, please observe the applicable City Ordinance to help conserve water.
 Thank you in advance!

-During the irrigation season, sprinkler irrigation is only allowed between 6 p.m. to 10 a.m. while applying water with a hand-held automatic shut-off nozzle is allowed anytime.
-The use of a soaker hose or drip irrigation is not permitted until the irrigation season.
-If you have new landscaping that needs to be watered outside of allowed watering times you may apply for a variance with the Moscow Water Division at 201 North Main Street.
+During the irrigation season, sprinkler irrigation is only allowed between 6 p.m. to 10 a.m.
+Applying water with a hand-held automatic shut-off nozzle is allowed anytime.
+The use of a soaker hose or drip irrigation is not permitted outside the irrigation season.
+If you have new landscaping that needs to be watered outside of allowed watering times, you may apply for a variance by visiting the Environmental Services Department at 201 North Main Street or calling 208-883-7230.

 The City of Moscow receives its water entirely from groundwater sources.
 This means that rather than being supplied with water from a lake or reservoir, we pump water from two main underground aquifer systems, the Wanapum Aquifer System and the Grande Ronde Aquifer System.
 Contrary to popular myth, aquifers are not underground lake or river systems.
 Rather, the water in the aquifer systems is located in the cracks, pores, and fissures of the basalt and sediment layers.

-The Grande Ronde Aquifer System is the deeper aquifer system of the Palouse Basin and is generally found at depths below 300 feet, if it is available at all.
-This system is the main source of water for the City of Moscow and virtually the only source for Pullman and Washington State University.
+The Grande Ronde Aquifer System is the deeper aquifer system of the Palouse Basin and is generally found at depths below 300 feet.
+This system is the main source of water for the City of Moscow.

 No. Offensive odors are indications that something in the treatment process is not working correctly.
 To ensure the treatment process is working correctly, Plant Operators make daily assessments of the system checking for potential odor causing problems.